Techtonica/curriculum/how-to-learn/learning-to-learn.md

 **Students will understand**:
 - Their own learning style(s)
 - How to fix new information in their minds
-- What the Growth Mindeset is
+- What the Growth Mindset is

 ### Specific Things To Teach
 - The 4 learning styles: Auditory, Visual, Tactile, Writing